-Once the police are called for a domestic disturbance, the case can potentially go through seven steps before it is resolved.
+Once the police are called for a domestic disturbance, the case can go through seven steps before it is resolved.
 The following is a summary of the domestic violence criminal process in Washington State:

-1. Police Response.
 When domestic violence is reported, there is a mandatory arrest law in Washington.
-This means that an officer is required to make an arrest if there is probable cause to believe that a domestic assault or other domestic violence offense was committed within the previous 4 hours, or if the officer has probable cause to believe that a no contact order was violated.
+This means that a police officer is required to make an arrest if there is probable cause to believe that a domestic assault or other domestic violence offense was committed within the previous 4 hours, or if the officer has probable cause to believe that a no contact order was violated.

 If the police officer believes that the accuser is trying to mislead them or recant their story, they will most likely be arrested for making a false police report or obstruction.
-In either situation, the arrested person will either be released after posting bail or they will be jailed until they can be seen by a judge.
-A person can be jailed for up to 72 hours without charges being filed.
+In either scenario, the arrested person will either be released after posting bail or they will be jailed until they can be seen by a judge.
+In WA State, a person can be jailed for up to 72 hours without charges being filed.

 After the arrest, a police report is sent to the prosecutor’s office.
-The prosecutor will review the report and any witness statements before making a decision on whether or not to charge someone with domestic violence.
-The time frame between the arrest date and formal charges being filed can be an excellent opportunity for your attorney to contact the prosecutor.
-Your attorney should request a copy of the police report and conduct their own investigation.
-Depending on the issues in your case, your lawyer may be able to prevent charges from being filed.
+The assigned prosecutor will review the police report and any witness statements before making a decision to charge someone with domestic violence or drop the charge(s).
+The time frame between the arrest date and formal charges being filed can be an excellent opportunity for your attorney to influence the prosecutor’s charging decision.

 At the arraignment, a judge will most likely order the defendant to not have any contact with the alleged victim while the case is pending.
 This no contact order will go into effect regardless of whether or not the alleged victim wants the order in place.
-It is very important to have an attorney at this stage in the process, so that arguments can be made to try to prevent a no contact order from being issued.
+It is very important to have an attorney at this stage in the process, so arguments can be made to try to prevent a no contact order from being issued.

 Even if there are not strong legal issues, there are other creative ways to negotiate a case.
 For example, it is common for the police report to inaccurately describe the events as they occurred, since police officers rarely witness domestic disturbances.
 Additionally, providing the prosecutor with a favorable polygraph result can be a very valuable tool in the negotiation process.
 If the prosecutor and defense attorney are able to work out a resolution, the case will end at this stage.
 If not, the case will be set for motions and trial.

-7. Trial.
 In WA State, a criminal trial can be decided by either a trial by jury or by a trial by judge (no jury).
 Trial is an opportunity for both sides (the prosecutor and the defense attorney) to present their case.
 If the prosecutor is unable to prove the case beyond a reasonable doubt, a not guilty verdict will be entered and the case will be dismissed.
-If there is a finding of guilty, the judge will impose criminal penalties that often times involve jail time, fines, and probation requirements.
+If there is a finding of guilt, the judge will impose criminal penalties that often involve jail time, fines, and probation requirements.